-In 2016, the Camaro was completely redesigned.
+In 2016, the Camaro was completely redesigned for its sixth-generation run.
 Its engines were made to be more powerful and efficient.
 The engine options for 2016 include a 275-hp, 2.0-liter four-cylinder, and a 335-hp, 3.6-liter V6.
-For even more power, there’s the 6.2-liter V8 which makes a 455 hp.
+For even more power, there’s the 6.2-liter V8 which makes 455 horsepower.
 Each engine is a star on its own and comes with its own gutsy soundtrack.
-The 2016 model in particular feels even more capable with the available six-speed manual.
+Moreover, the 2016 model feels even more capable with the available six-speed manual.

-Enthusiasts were also excited about the easier to use infotainment features in 2016.
+Enthusiasts were also excited about the easier-to-use infotainment features in 2016.
 The base model comes with a 7-inch touchscreen, satellite radio, Bluetooth, Apple CarPlay, Android Auto, and a wifi hotspot.
-An 8-inch screen is available on the higher trims.
+An 8-inch screen is available on the higher trims, per TrueCar.

 Low visibility is still a drawback on the 2016 model but the standard rearview camera helps to mitigate that.
 Additional driver-assist features include blind-spot monitoring, parking sensors, and rear-cross traffic alert.